 Despite recent changes to the system, legal aid is still available for cases such as this, where a means test is carried out in relation to the disabled person and not their parents of other family members.

-For expert advice on matters relating to mental capacity, the Court of Protection and deprivation of liberty, please contact Mathieu Culverhouse of Irwin Mitchell’s public law team on 0370 1500 100 or complete our enquiry form.
+For expert advice on matters relating to mental capacity, the Court of Protection and deprivation of liberty, please contact Mathieu Culverhouse of Irwin Mitchell’s Public Law & Human Rights team on 0370 1500 100 or complete our enquiry form.